blinxjs/blinx-docs/hands-on-counter-application.md

 ?
 Module Name counterComposite
 ```

 Will name our module as counterComposite.
+It will follow up with several question related to requirement of module.
+For this tutorial, we wont opt for any of these options.

 ```
 yo blinx:module